msavli/SloKJV/README.md

 >
 > ### Translation features:
 >
-> - Added footnotes and references from KJV 1611
+> - added notes and references from KJV 1611,
+> - added approximate years of events; KJV Oxford 1769,
-> - Jesus words with red
+> - The "italicized" words are added to the original KJV text,
+> - "<sup>a</sup>" KJV 1611 notes and translator's notes,
+> - "<sub>b</sub>" references to other parts of the text,
-> - "[ ]" translators note; not in original text
+> - "[ ]" added by the translator, not in the original KJV,
-> - "§" difference between SloKJV and other slovenian translations
+> - "§" is the difference between the SloKJV text and other Slovenian translations.
+> - Jesus' words written in red (Android version)
 >
 >Sources: [English text](http://www.crosswire.org/~dmsmith/kjv2006/), [Notes and references](https://www.kingjamesbibleonline.org/Genesis-Chapter-1_Original-1611-KJV/) and [biblija.net](http://www.biblija.net/biblija.cgi?m=&id13=1&id7=1&pos=0&set=6&l=sl).
 >